mudasobwa/rmagick-screwdrivers/use-with-ruhoh.md

 using markdown, textile or another markup processor and the generator produces the static site.
 Ruhoh supports `rsync` for deployment, uses `mustache` for templating and looks like a jekyll 2.0.

 Anyway, I integrated `rmagick-screwdrivers` into ruhoh to make a life easier.
-The goals I tried to achieve:
+The goal I tried to achieve:

 * Easily create a post entry with, say, photo-report.
 Lets imagine you have visited North Pole and made for about 1K of photos.
 Then you picked up the top-twenty and decided to share them with your friends.